Experimental three-phase railcar

-The Three-phase railcar (Ger: Drehstrom-Triebwagen) was an experimental railcar built in Germany at the beginning of the 20th century to assess the possibilities in using electric motive power for rail transport.
+The three-phase railcar (Drehstrom-Triebwagen) was an experimental three-phase high-voltage alternating current powered high speed railcar concept developed by the "Research Association for High-speed Electric Railways" (Studiengesellschaft für elektrische Schnellbahnen, St.E.S.) in Germany at the beginning of the 20th century to assess the possibilities in using electric motive power for rail transport (see three-phase AC railway electrification).
+Siemens & Halske and AEG built cars that in 1903 set an overall speed record at 210.2 kph, faster than any other manned vehicle for nearly a decade until the German-built Blitzen Benz set records on US beaches.

+It set the railway speed record, which stood until the 1931 Schienenzeppelin and as the electric rail speed record until 1954.
+The three overhead lines and other challenges were impractical for the time being, though.
+Since the 1960s, advances in semiconductor inverter technology allow to generate three-phase AC, from a single overhead line in many modern electric locomotives, from a DC battery in electric cars, or from DC photovoltaic panels into the AC grid.

 Background

 The 19th century saw the invention of the modern railway and their rapid expansion into national networks in Europe and worldwide.
 During this period motive power was confined to steam locomotives, some of which by mid-century were capable of top speeds of 80 mph, with average express journey speeds of 50–60 mph.

 The 1880s saw the development of electric power and its application to rail transport.
 Electric power offered several advantages over steam; it is more efficient, allowing more rapid acceleration, and a higher power output when necessary.
 Its disadvantage is the high initial cost of the infrastructure involved, such as the power production and distribution system needed.

 1879 saw the demonstration of an experimental system by Werner von Siemens in Berlin, which was followed by an electric tramway at Lichterfelde, in 1881, and heavy rail applications in 1890 (the City and South London Railway) and 1895 (the Baltimore Belt Line).